paconte/django-assestment-1/README.md

     make docker-run
     ```

-You can run all the tests with:

-    ```sh
-    make test
-    ```

-Alternative you can use python to run the app, but you will need to set up first your venv or install locally the libraries with pip.
+Alternative you can use python to run the app, but you will need to set up first your venv and install locally the libraries with pip.
 You can do it by yourself or use the command:

     ```sh